tienhuyvonguyen/you-vGotInFected/README.md

 *you-vGotInFected.exe*

-Process include 2 phases:
+Process injecting code include 2 phases:
 1. Add a new section to the target PE file
 2. Injecting asm code into the new section & modify the entry point to the new section

-* Restore file to normal is under construct
+Process de-injecting code include 2 phases:
+1. Remove the last section in the section table
+2. Restore the entry point of the file which is already saved when injecting

 If you wish to try the 3rd function, you may want to copy 2 samples into a folder and do the same above.